Relationships and sexuality education

 Talk to your child’s teacher and/or the school’s principal.
 They can talk about how relationships and sexuality education is taught in your child's school and should be able to answer most of your questions.

-You can view the curriculum resource Relationships and Sexuality Education: A guide for teachers, leaders, and boards of trustees (Ministry of Education, 2020) on the Health and Physical Education Online website.
+You can view the curriculum resource Relationships and Sexuality Education: A guide for teachers, leaders, and boards of trustees (Ministry of Education, 2020) on the Health and Physical Education Online website(external link).

 Last reviewed: Has this been useful?
 Tell us what you think.